 In 1887, Port Townsend residents formed the Port Townsend & Southern Railroad to Quilcene, and passenger and freight service began in 1890.
 Passenger rail service between Port Townsend and Port Angeles did not come until the early 1900s, after logging work was well under way.
 The regional movement to create the Olympic Discovery Trail began after railroad service was discontinued in the 1980s.

 The waterfront trailhead offers a view of the marina and beyond.
 The intermittent, separated horse trail begins just beyond the trailhead, along with map and history kiosks.
 A little climb to two road crossings introduces you to this peaceful community trail among maples, alders, firs, and ferns.

-The path ascends some small inclines here and there and briefly parallel State Route 20.
-Pass under SR 20 as the railroad once did, at mile 2.6 and bear left.
-As you head up toward the road, a sign directs you straight to the roadside shoulder and right to the trail.
-Signs are placed on the road inviting road riders and pedestrians to pass under SR 20 rather than cross the bridge.
+The path ascends some small inclines here and there and briefly parallels State Route 20.
+Pass under the road at mile 2.6, as the railroad once did, and bear left.
+As you head up toward the road, a sign directs you to go straight to the roadside shoulder and then right to the trail.
+(Signs are placed on the road, inviting road riders and pedestrians to pass under SR 20 rather than cross the bridge.)

 At 3 miles, you'll pass under Discovery Road and relax into rural countryside, crossing small roads every now and then.
 Here, an equestrian trail reappears and heads up the side of the hill.
 This pretty wooded section, separated from Cape George Road, meets the Cape George trailhead at 3.6 miles.

 Signs direct you to cross the rural Edwards Road.
 You'll pass horses and a golf course hidden by trees before crossing S. Discovery Road at 6.1 miles.
 Use caution.
 On the other side, you'll notice benches strategically placed atop the short hill just where the grade approaches 10%.
 Wind through the trees, again on the original railroad grade, and up to the Milo Curry trailhead at mile 7.3.